-Part of the mandate of the commission was to guide Canadians toward reconciliation and renewed relationships with Indigenous communities based on mutual understanding and respect.
-The final 500-page report presented 94 “calls to action” urging all levels of government and corporations to work together to change policies.
+Part of the Commission’s mandate was to guide Canadians toward reconciliation and renewed relationships with Indigenous communities based on mutual understanding and respect.
+The final 500-page report presented 94 “calls to action”, urging all levels of government and corporations to work together to change policies.

 “Call to Action 92” states:

 We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.
 This would include, but not be limited to, the following: